F5Networks/f5-declarative-onboarding/docs/do-container.rst

 .. _base:

-Adding Base Authentication
+Adding Basic Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To enable base authentication, which allows you to protect your container running Declarative Onboarding, you can :guilabel:`COPY` or :guilabel:`MOUNT` the conf and password files to the running container using the following instructions.
+To enable Basic authentication, which allows you to protect your container running Declarative Onboarding, you can :guilabel:`COPY` or :guilabel:`MOUNT` the authentication configuration and user password files to your container using the following instructions.

-**Notes and requirements for adding base authentication**
+**Notes and requirements for adding Basic authentication**

 - You should be at least somewhat familiar with the Docker command line.
-- You should have knowledge of Apache .htpasswd for adding base authentication.
+- You should have knowledge of Apache .htpasswd for adding Basic authentication.
 See https://httpd.apache.org/docs/2.4/howto/auth.html.
-- While we include commands for Microsoft Windows in this section, getting paths and directories set up in Windows can be tricky, so we recommend using a Linux-based system to add basic authentication.
+- While we include commands for Microsoft Windows in this section, getting paths and directories set up in Windows can be tricky, so we recommend using a Linux-based system to add Basic authentication.
-- In our example, we are using hashed value for the password *admin*.
+- In our example, we are using a hashed value for the password *admin*.
 We strongly recommend you use a different password.
 Use a htpasswd generator (such as http://www.htaccesstools.com/htpasswd-generator/) to generate a value for a stronger password.

 |